syncfusion-content/xamarin-docs/Xamarin/SfKanban/Other Features in Kanban.md

 # Other features in Kanban

-AllowDrag â€“ It enable or disable the dragging cards in the corresponding Kanban column.
+AllowDrag – It enable or disable the dragging cards in the corresponding Kanban column.

-AllowDrop â€“ It used to enable or disable the Kanban column to drop the Kanban cards while dragging.
+AllowDrop – It used to enable or disable the Kanban column to drop the Kanban cards while dragging.

 {% tabs %}